quantum-um/quantum-um.github.io/members.md

 also affiliated with [INESC TEC](https://www.inesctec.pt/pt).

-#### Leander Reascos

-**About me:**
-I am an MSc student at the [University of Minho](https://www.uminho.pt/PT) working with the Theory of Quantum Nanostructures research group at the [International Iberian Nanotechnology Laboratory](https://inl.int/).
-My research is centered around using quantum computers to simulate and study quantum systems.
-I am interested in the theoretical aspects of physics such as quantum systems and high-energy physics.
-I find it fascinating to explore the potential of quantum computers in these fields.
-I'm eager to continue this work and plan to pursue a Ph.D. degree after completing my Master's program.
+##### Maria Gabriela Oliveira

+**About me:** I am a Portuguese MSc student of Physics Engineering, specializing in information physics, at the [University of Minho](https://www.uminho.pt/PT), Braga, Portugal.
+I am also a research student at [LIP](https://www.lip.pt/) Minho, where I am currently developing my master's thesis entitled "Quantum computing applications to quantum chromodynamics".
+I have a general interest in quantum physics, quantum information, quantum computing, and their applications and I am curious about the theoretical foundations of particle physics, solid state physics, and probably anything else that could help to learn how the world is made and works.
+You can find more information about me on my [Git Hub](https://github.com/mgabijo/mgabijo), and feel free to contact me about new research and ideas.